 In the recent “Global Distribution and Drivers of Language Extinction Risk”, published in Proceedings of the Royal Society B, researchers found that many groups cease speaking their traditional languages on an everyday basis because speaking a more commonly-spoken language affords them greater access to economic opportunities.

 Fortunately, it is possible to have the best of both worlds, preserving traditional dialects even as their speakers branch out linguistically.
 Anthropologists and linguists dedicated to preserving rare languages are building partnerships with the communities who speak them, seeking to record as much of the spoken and written language as possible for posterity.

 This approach preserves the invaluable knowledge contained within the language while affording its speakers access to the opportunities that come with learning additional languages.

 What will you do when a speaker of a language of lesser diffusion arrives seeking treatment?
 Can your language services provider connect you quickly to interpreters in hundreds of languages?
 Contact CyraCom at email@example.com to learn how we can help.

-Wondering how excelling at language access could benefit your organization via medical interpreters and healthcare translation?
+Wondering how qualified professional interpretation could benefit your organization and improve patient access?
 Download our latest whitepaper to see how quality language services tie into executive priorities.